youhgo/WFAPP/ressources/documentation/how_to_install.md

 }
 ```

-Congratulations, WAPP is now ready to go!
+Congratulations, APP is now ready to go!

 Note : you can set up multiple workers using the docker compose scale option, for 3 celery workers: